-College End of Course Evaluations For Coordinators & Chairs
+College Student Evaluation Of Teaching For Coordinators & Chairs

-Updated Information for Instructors is available.
-We encourage you to share this with your faculty and TAs.
-Student Evaluations of Teaching Information for Instructors (updated 2019-06-18)
+We encourage you to share this information with your faculty and TAs each year: Student Evaluations of Teaching Information for Instructors (updated 2019-06-18)

 Selections are be made through the Blue Course Evaluation System.